ITDS-PT/xeo4docs/New_Concepts.md

 ## Scripts

-A Script is essentially a series of steps that may return a new Scene (or special Empty Scene) to navigate to.
+A Script is essentially a series of steps that may return a new Scene (or the special Null Scene) to navigate to.
 This concept was added to encapsulate certain platform actions and to allow developers to create their own scripts.
 Several of the platform's built-in action were converted to scripts, including the following:
 - Saving an instance
 - Opening a lookup viewer
 - Editing an existing instance from a list or collection attribute